 - Helps treat acne: One study showed that applying a topical formula of 4% niacinamide treated moderate acne just as well as 1% of the topical antibiotic clindamycin.

 - Helps soften fine lines: "It helps prevent and treat signs of aging due to reactive oxygen species, which typically break up collagen and elastin and can result in sagging wrinkles in skin," says Campbell.
-And various studies have shown that applying vitamin B topically also helped produce new skin cells and improve elasticity in the skin.
+And various studies have shown that applying vitamin B topically also helped produce new skin cells4 and improve elasticity5 in the skin.

 Can you use them together?